Nonsurgical Gum Disease Treatment

 Dores Dental offers gum disease treatment in two ways:

 - Scaling and root planing.
-During this deep-cleaning procedure, Longmeadow, MA dentist Dr. Dores scrapes away all the plaque and tartar, both above and below your gumline.
+During this deep-cleaning procedure, East Longmeadow, MA dentist Dr. Dores scrapes away all the plaque and tartar, both above and below your gumline.
 He also smoothes away rough spots on your tooth roots, where bacteria can attach.
 This also makes it easier for your gums to reattach to your teeth.
 You may receive local anesthesia during the gum disease treatment.

 - Application of Arestin®.
 During scaling and root planing, Dr. Dores puts a time-released antibiotic called Arestin under your gums.
 It helps guard against future periodontitis.